marcduiker/azure-functions-university/lessons/dotnetcore31/deployment/README.md

     > 🔎 __Observation__ - Once logged in, you should see a json output with your subscription info, it could be that you have several subscriptions so you see an array of objects.

 3. If you have multiple subscriptions choose the one you'll use to create the Azure resources.
-Copy the `id` of the subscription from th `az login` output and use in the following command:
+Copy the `id` of the subscription from the `az login` output and use in the following command:

     ```ps
     az account set -s {SUBSCRIPTION ID}